Mobile Mammograms 2026

 What

-A 3D mammogram screening is covered at 100% as an annual preventive screening for women age 40 and older.
+A 3D mammogram screening is covered at 100% as an annual preventive screening for women age 35 and older (prescription needed from age 35 to 39, no prescription if you are 40 or older).
 NOTE: If you are outside the Pinellas County Government insurance plan, please check with your insurance provider.

 Where and When